Ralph Baker Jr.: The Sanger-Harris Man

 Ralph took a position as a model for the Sanger-Harris department store and was seen in the department stores catalogs and storefront displays.
 He also would advertise and sell their products.
 He hosted the Sanger-Harris fashion segment on Sump'n Else since the store was a sponsor of the program.

 KLIF announcer

 Ralph took a position at KLIF as a late night announcer.
 He would be heard with the famous KLIF PAMS Jingles and play the top 40 hits of the time.
 He was now a broadcaster on the 50,000 watt AM Top 40 powerhouse.
 Ralph would continue to be a KLIF announcer and also announce commercials and promotions on the station while co hosting the Sump'n Else show at WFAA-TV.

 Now Ralph had many different positions on DFW television and radio.
-He was one of the most seen and heard DFW broadcasters on different television and radio stations.
-This gave him more attention than many others since he had so many different positions.
+He was frequently seen and heard on different television and radio stations.

 In November 1967, Ralph teamed up with KBOX and KVIL-FM DJ and Announcer Frank Jolley and John Agar, former husband of Shirley Temple, to film a space science horror film called Night Fright.
 Other local talents got the parts as the co-stars of this film.